-THE ALFRED T. WHITE CENTER, THEN AND NOW
+THE ALFRED T. WHITE CENTER THEN & NOW

-The following talk by Willowtown Association President Ben Bankson was given in November 2012 at a celebration of the 50th anniversary of a reclaimed “neighborhood treasure.”
+This talk by former Willowtown Association President Ben Bankson was given in November 2012 at a celebration of the 50th anniversary of a reclaimed “neighborhood treasure."

 Fifty years ago this past summer–on June 8, 1962–a group of 36 Brooklynites held a testimonial dinner in the house at 16 Willow Place to celebrate their accomplishment in giving to “the people of Brooklyn Heights and Cobble Hill a place for their individual and community projects and programs.”
 That place was 26 Willow Place where we are now gathered.
 Six months later–on December 16, 1962–what was called the Brooklyn Heights Community Building officially opened.

 The hosts for the dinner were Arthur Hooker and his wife Joan, who next lived at 33 Willow Place.
 An attorney, he was a founder in 1953 of the Willowtown Association even as later in that decade he was part of the group that brought about in 1965 the designation of Brooklyn Heights as the city’s first historic district.